Skip to content

 Understanding everything about the different period flows

 Menstruation is a natural phenomenon for people with a uterus.
-However, their operation still raises many questions.
+However, its functioning still raises many questions.
 It's common to wonder about the "normality" of one's flow.
-From light spotting to more abundant flows, the variability is immense and depends on both internal and external factors.
+From light spotting to heavier flow, the variability is immense and depends on both internal and external factors.
 In this article, we reveal everything about menstrual flow .
-From the causes that influence the flow of periods to preconceived ideas, they will no longer have any secrets for you.
-Good reading !
+From the causes that influence menstrual flow to preconceived notions, they will no longer hold any secrets for you.
+Enjoy!

-A quick reminder of the different types of menstrual flow
+A quick reminder about the different types of menstrual flow

 The so-called “light” flow

-What we call light flow is a flow which results in a quantity of bleeding which remains less than 30 milliliters over the entire duration of the menstruation .
-This low amount of blood often manifests itself as light or pink discharge , or even as small, discreet spots.
-This type of flow does not generally require the use of highly absorbent hygienic protections.
-Panty liners or low-capacity tampons are often enough to manage this level of bleeding.
+A light flow is a flow that results in an amount of bleeding that remains less than 30 milliliters over the entire duration of menstruation .
+This low amount of blood often manifests itself as light or pinkish discharge , or even small, discreet spots.
+This type of flow does not generally require the use of highly absorbent sanitary protection.
+Pantyliners or low-capacity tampons are often sufficient to manage this level of bleeding.

-Regarding average flows, they are characterized by an amount of bleeding which is generally between 30 to 50 milliliters over the entire menstrual period.
-This intensity of bleeding generally does not pose a significant problem for managing this bleeding.
-The color of discharge can vary from bright red to brown, depending on the day of the cycle.
+Average flow is characterized by a quantity of bleeding that is generally between 30 and 50 milliliters over the entire menstrual period.
+This intensity of bleeding generally does not pose any significant problem for managing this bleeding.
+The color of the discharge can vary from bright red to brown, depending on the day of the cycle.

-We recommend so-called “classic” protections such as organic sanitary napkins from JHO , or organic tampons from the same brand.
-As a slightly more modern periodic protection, there is the menstrual cup which is perfect for managing this type of flow.
+We recommend so-called "classic" protection, such as organic sanitary napkins or organic tampons.
+For a more modern form of menstrual protection, there's the menstrual cup , which is perfect for managing this type of flow.

 The so-called “abundant” flow

-Finally, heavy flows, sometimes referred to as menorrhagia , are distinguished by a significantly greater amount of bleeding than the flow types as seen previously.
+Finally, heavy flow, sometimes referred to as menorrhagia , is characterized by a significantly higher amount of bleeding than the types of flow discussed above.
 This type of flow results in bleeding exceeding 80 milliliters over the entire menstrual period.
-Menstruating people who have a heavy flow may also sometimes notice the presence of blood clots, which can vary in size and thus make periods thicker .
-This intense bleeding often requires more effective hygienic protection, such as tampons, ultra-absorbent pads or menstrual panties for heavy flows , and may require more frequent changes to avoid overflow.
+Menstruating people who have a heavy flow may also sometimes experience blood clots, which can vary in size and thus make periods thicker .
+This heavy bleeding often requires more effective sanitary protection, such as tampons, ultra-absorbent pads, or menstrual panties for heavy flow , and may require more frequent changes to avoid overflow.

-👉 Menorrhagia can have several causes, ranging from hormonal imbalances to medical conditions such as fibroids or clotting disorders.
-Sometimes the flow can be so great that it can affect our daily lives.
-If you experience an abnormally heavy flow or have concerns about the amount of bleeding, it is imperative to consult a gynecologist or other healthcare professional to rule out any underlying medical problems.
+👉 Menorrhagia can have several causes, ranging from hormonal imbalances to medical conditions such as fibroids or bleeding disorders.
+Sometimes, the flow can be so heavy that it can affect our daily lives.
+If you experience abnormally heavy flow or have concerns about the amount of bleeding, it is imperative to consult a gynecologist or other healthcare professional to rule out any underlying medical issues.

 Spotting

-As for “spotting”, it refers to light bleeding which occurs between two periods of periods.
-Unlike regular periods, spotting often appears as small spots or light discharge, hence its name.
-The color can vary from light pink to dark brown, depending on the duration and cause of the bleeding.
-Spotting can sometimes surprise or worry, however it is quite common and can be influenced by various factors such as hormonal fluctuations, taking certain medications such as the contraceptive pill or even stress.
+Spotting refers to light bleeding that occurs between periods .
+Unlike regular periods, spotting often appears as small spots or light discharge, hence the name.
+The color can range from pale pink to dark brown, depending on the duration and cause of the bleeding.
+Spotting can sometimes be surprising or worrying, but it is quite common and can be influenced by various factors such as hormonal fluctuations, taking certain medications like the contraceptive pill, or even stress.

-👉However, if spotting is frequent or accompanied by other symptoms, it may be wise to consult a healthcare professional to ensure there is no underlying problem.
+👉However, if spotting is frequent or accompanied by other symptoms, it may be a good idea to consult a healthcare professional to ensure there is no underlying problem.

-When talking about "normal period flow" , one should approach the subject with caution, as what is considered "normal" can vary greatly from woman to woman .
-This is because every menstruator is unique, and what is typical for one person may not be typical for another.
+When talking about "normal menstrual flow," it's important to approach the topic with caution, as what's considered "normal" can vary greatly from woman to woman .
+This is because every menstruating person is unique, and what's typical for one person may not be typical for another.

-That being said, when we talk about a “normal” period flow it refers to the quantity and duration of menstrual bleeding which we consider to be average for the majority of menstruating people of childbearing age. .
-This flow typically lasts between 3 and 7 days, with total blood loss estimated to be between 30 and 50 milliliters during the entire menstrual cycle.
+That said, when we talk about a “normal” menstrual flow, we refer to the amount and duration of menstrual bleeding that is considered average for the majority of menstruating people of reproductive age.
+This flow generally lasts between 3 and 7 days, with a total blood loss estimated at between 30 and 50 milliliters over the entire menstrual cycle.

 To give you an idea:

-• The panty liners are designed for very light losses, and can hold 1 to 3 ml.
+• Panty liners are designed for very light losses, and can hold 1 to 3 ml.

-• Regarding tampons, the “regular” ones absorb around 5 ml, the “super” ones: absorb 9 to 12 ml and the “super plus” ones can absorb 12 to 15 ml.
+• Regarding tampons, “regular” tampons absorb about 5 ml, “super” tampons absorb 9 to 12 ml and “super plus” tampons can absorb 12 to 15 ml.

-• Sanitary napkins can absorb 5 to 7 ml for “regular” ones, 9 to 12 ml for “super” ones and up to 15 ml or more for “Night/maxi” ones.
+• Sanitary towels can absorb from 5 to 7 ml for “regular” ones, from 9 to 12 ml for “super” ones and up to 15 ml or more for “Night/maxi” ones.

-Based on a total loss of 30 to 50 milliliters during the entire menstrual cycle, a woman could therefore use:
+Based on a total loss of 30 to 50 milliliters over the entire menstrual cycle, a woman could therefore use:

 • 6 to 10 regular tampons, or